What Is a Film Fixer? The Complete Guide to Production Fixers

 Need a Fixer for Your Next Production in China?

-Whether you are planning a documentary, feature film, commercial campaign, or co-production, our team provides comprehensive fixer and production services across mainland China.
-We handle CFA approvals, provincial permits, crew, equipment, locations, customs logistics, and every other detail so you can focus on the creative work.
+Whether you are planning a documentary, feature film, commercial campaign, or co-production, our team provides full fixer and production services across mainland China.
+We handle CFA approvals, provincial permits, crew, gear, locations, customs logistics, and every other detail, so you can focus on the creative work.
 Contact Fixers in China to discuss your next project.